-Last year, SOMArts served over 1,582 artists and 30,502 people participated in on-site activities such as Dia de los Muertos and The News.
+Last year, SOMArts provided a platform for over 1,700 artists to share their work with over 31,000 community members who participated in SOMArts’ events such as Dia de los Muertos, Night Light and The News.
 In addition, more than 260,000 Bay Area residents enjoyed outdoor events that relied on staging, wheelchair-accessible lifts, movie screens and bleachers provided by SOMArts technical services.

-SOMArts accepts online contributions by linking to PayPal, an easy and secure way to donate using your credit card.
+SOMArts accepts online contributions by linking to PayPal, an easy and secure way to donate to SOMArts general fund using your credit card.

 Please make the check payable to SOMArts and mail it to: